electricimp/LPS22HB/README.md

 ### Reset

-The LPS22HB is not automatically reset when constructed so that Electric Imp applications can use the device through sleep/wake cycles without it losing state.
+The LPS22HB is not automatically reset when the library class is instantiated.
+This is so that Electric Imp applications can use the device through sleep/wake cycles without it losing state.
 To reset the device to a known state, call the *softReset()* method:

 ```squirrel
 hardware.i2c89.configure(CLOCK_SPEED_400_KHZ);